olpotkin/LaneLinesDetector-P1/Evaluation.md

 ####Step 4.
 Apply the Canny transform.

-Canny transform uses to find the edges of the lane lines in an image of the road.
+Canny transform used to find the edges of the lane lines in an image of the road.
 <pre><code>cv2.Canny(img, low_threshold, high_threshold)</code></pre>
 For this step used parameters:
 * low_threshold = 110
-* low_threshold = 160
+* high_threshold = 160
 * img - input image

 ![alt text][image4]